 Every spring bank holiday Monday, Tetbury revives an old tradition of gruelling hard work when men and women compete in the Woolsack Races.
 The location is Gumstool Hill, where fraudulent traders received a watery punishment at the ducking-stool.
 Competitors race from the Crown Inn at the top of the hill to the Royal Oak at the bottom carrying a bag of wool on their shoulders, weighing a staggering 65 pounds.
 But that’s not the half of it, for they then pass the bag to a team member who must climb back up the hill – with a gradient of 1 in 4 in places – still carrying the sack.
 A plaque in the wall close to the Crown Inn marks the start and finish line.

 Ready to work up a sweat in the Cotswolds?
-Here’s 10% off the guide:
+Then check out our guide: